-4 Select Person
+Select Person

 Click a person to view information like their age, email or phone number.

-Depending on your block settings, there are other actions you can perform elsewhere on the page, which we'll describe in the following points.
+Depending on your block settings, there are other actions you can perform, which we'll describe in the following points.

-Person Details
+6 Person Details

 The details for the selected person are displayed in this area.
 This information can be edited directly from this page by clicking the icon.